senocular/senocular.github.com/articles/js_implementing_for_loops.md

 const globalScope = new Scope() currentScope = globalScope

 // Here is when the loop is encountered.
-The first step is to
+The first step, given a let
-// remember the starting scope. const loopOuterScope = currentScope

-// Next, a new scope is created for the loop that is a child scope of
+// is recognized in the initialization, is to create a new scope for
-// the previous scope.
-const loopScope = new Scope(loopOuterScope)
+// the loop that is a child of the current scope. const loopOuterScope = currentScope const loopScope = new Scope(loopOuterScope)

-// For the loop we keep track of all the variables created in the
+// We also need to keep track of all the variables created in the
 // loop initialization expression.
-This will most commonly just be a
+This will most likely just be a
+// list with a single variable as seen here with ["i"].
+You could
-// single variable, though you could have more if for example your
+// have more if, for example, your loop was defined as:
-// loop was something like:
 // for (let i = 0, n = 3; i < n; i++) ...
 // In the above case the variable list would be ["i", "n"]. const iterationVariables = ["i"]